Labrador sworn in at state’s attorney’s office in Chicago

 Her job is to ease the strain of criminal proceedings on young children and those with mental-health issues who have been victims of assault.
 She’ll handle up to 200 cases annually.

-Hatty is the office’s first emotion-support dog and was trained partly by inmates.
+Hatty is the office’s first emotional-support dog and was trained partly by inmates.

 Cook County State’s Attorney Kim Foxx presided over Tuesday’s swearing-in.
 Hatty stood on her hind legs over a table and placed her paw across a law book as an oath was administered.